-The curriculum is challenging; how do I know my child will succeed?
+The curriculum is challenging; how do I know my student will succeed?

-From their very first day at our campus, our students see and understand how incredibly serious we take their education and academic growth.
-Ours is an environment that champions hard work and the belief that all students can achieve amazing feats when they put their minds to it.
-We are all a team—your child, other students, teachers, administrators alike—and the team works together to ensure the success and empowerment of each student.
-The support your child will receive is unmatched; the culture that welcomes them each day to explore and learn is warm, spontaneous, alive with curiosity, and always nurturing.
+From their very first day on our campuses, our students see and understand how seriously we take the responsibility of their education and their academic and social-emotional growth.
+Ours is an environment that celebrates hard work and believes that all students can achieve amazing feats when they put their minds to it.
+We are all a team—your student, other students, teachers, administrators, grownups at home alike—and the team works together to ensure the success and empowerment of each student.
+The support your student will receive is unmatched; the community that welcomes them each day to explore and learn is warm, spontaneous, alive with curiosity, and always nurturing.
 Our results are only possible because of our culture of respect and support.
-A few examples include teacher office hours throughout the school week for students.
-And, students can go to our peer tutoring center Monday through Friday.
+A few examples include teacher office hours throughout the school week, and our peer tutoring center available Monday through Friday.

 What qualities allow students to succeed at BASIS Independent Brooklyn?

 How do you select teachers?

 We hire the country’s brightest and most promising minds: teachers who are committed to sharing their subject matter expertise with students.
 Our educators hold academic degrees in the disciplines they teach, spanning from Calculus to Mandarin, and have a passion for their subjects that no teacher training can provide.
 While many have been teaching for years in college preparatory or university settings, some are leaping into a new career, transferring from another BASIS Curriculum Schools campus, or leaving a research lab or corporate job to share their experience and applied knowledge with students.